-- Select the business role and double-click O.
+- Select the business role and double-click . - 5.
+Save the changes.

 To assign groups to a business role (non role-based login or role-based login)

 - 1. In the Manager, select the Business roles > <role class> category. - 2.
 Select the business role in the result list. - 3.
 Select the Assign Azure Active Directory groups task. - 4.
 In the Add assignments pane, assign the groups.